-Paid preparers.
+Paid preparer's use only.
 A paid preparer must sign Form 944-SS and provide the information in the Paid preparer's use only section of Part 5 if the preparer was paid to prepare Form 944-SS and is not an employee of the filing entity.
 Paid preparers must sign paper returns with a manual signature.
 The preparer must give you a copy of the return in addition to the copy to be filed with the IRS.